Our Verdict

 Ease of Install - Belt

-Installing the Safety 1st using the vehicle belt wasn't the hardest in the group, but it was disappointing in our tests.
+Installing the Safety 1st using the vehicle belt wasn't the hardest in the group, but it was disappointing.
 With a metric result significantly below average, we think most parents will find this a frustrating install.

-Forward-facing installation of the Safety 1st has no indicator, color-coding, or lock-off.
-Threading the belt isn't as easy as some competition since the headrest can't be moved out of the way.
+The forward-facing installation of the Safety 1st lacks an indicator, color-coding, or a lock-off.
+Threading the belt isn't as easy as in some competitors' models, since the headrest can't be moved out of the way.
 Getting the belt tight enough in either test car was difficult, and it took a lot of effort to get the slack out when a lock-off would have solved this problem.
-The installation process was annoying, in our opinion, and we didn't like the stability of the final installation, even though it passed our wiggle test.
+The installation process was annoying, in our opinion, and we didn't like the final installation's stability, even though it passed our wiggle test.

 Ease of Use

-Compared to the convertible competition, this seat was also one of the hardest to use regarding day-to-day features.
+Compared to the convertible competition, this seat was also one of the hardest to use in terms of day-to-day features.

 Harness

-The buckle is different than most but still reasonably straightforward when putting in the prongs and pressing the button to release.
-The clip is much bigger than the competition but works well without much resistance.
+The buckle is different from most, but still reasonably straightforward to put in the prongs and press the button to release.
+The clip is much larger than the competition's, but it works well with minimal resistance.
 The buckle and crotch strap are lower than most.

 Tightening the harness is more challenging, and we had trouble with it tightening lopsided on each side.
-We felt more resistance than most, and there was more drag where the webbing came out of the slot.
+We felt more resistance than most, and there was more drag where the webbing exited the slot.
 Even other online reviews report similar frustrations with this system.
 There is a similar resistance when you press the release button and try to pull the harness loose to remove it.

-This seat has an odd and somewhat unique semi-rethread method with five height adjustment options and three crotch straps.
-The crotch positions are all really close to each other, and we aren't sure that moving it will even make much of a difference to harness fitting.
-The five height levels are also potentially not enough to provide a good fit for all children through the size range outlined by the manufacturer.
-The handle button for adjustment is hard to squeeze, and it feels sort of flimsy.
+This seat has an odd, somewhat unique semi-rethread method, with five height adjustment options and three crotch straps.
+The crotch positions are all really close to each other, and we aren't sure that moving the strap will even make much of a difference to harness fitting.
+The five height levels may also not be enough to provide a good fit for all children across the size range outlined by the manufacturer.
+The adjustment handle button is hard to squeeze, and it feels flimsy.
 There is an additional slot lower on the back for tiny babies.

 LATCH Storage